boto/boto3/docs/source/guide/iam-example-managing-access-keys.rst

 status is Active, which means the user can use the access key for API calls.

 In this example, Python code is used to manage access keys in IAM.
-The code uses the AWS SDK for Python to manage IAM access keys using these methods of :code:`boto3.client('iam')` client class:
+The code uses the AWS SDK for Python to manage IAM access keys using these methods of the IAM client class:

 * `create_access_key <https://boto3.readthedocs.io/en/latest/reference/services/iam.html#IAM.Client.create_access_key>`_.